Who, what, when - all the answers to the €300 bonus

 Energy flat rate: The payment of the 300 euro energy flat rate will start in September – that applies now

 The energy flat rate is the heart of the 2022 relief package, with which the traffic light coalition of Chancellor Olaf Scholz (SPD) wants to free citizens from rising energy prices.
-After measures such as the 9-euro ticket, the fuel discount and the Hartz IV subsidy have already been launched, the payment of the 300-euro energy price flat rate is now pending.
+After measures such as the 9-euro ticket, the tank discount and the Hartz IV subsidy have already been launched, the Payment of the 300-euro energy price flat rate on.
 From September, the money should flow to the accounts according to the will of the politicians.
 But who gets the money from the one-time payment of the energy price flat rate?
 And how do you get the energy flat rate?

 Apply for an energy flat rate?
 One-off payment of the energy bonus runs automatically